Tax Credits overpayments owed to HMRC are included in an IVA. Once the Arrangement is in place ongoing benefits payments continue as normal.

 Can Tax Credits Overpayments be included in an IVA?

-Even though tax credits overpayments are owed to HMRC they are still an unsecured debt.
-As such they can (and in fact must) be included in an IVA in the same way as all your other unsecured debts.
+If you have tax credits overpayments these are classed as an unsecured debt.
+As such they can be included in an IVA in the same way as all your other unsecured debts.

-Once the Arrangement is agreed HMRC are legally bound into it in the same way as all your other creditors.
+Once the Arrangement is agreed HMRC are legally bound into it in the same way as the other included creditors.
 They are no longer allowed to recover the overpayments directly from you.

-Any deduction from your ongoing benefits for the recovery of overpaid tax credits must stop.
-You will start to receive your full entitlement once again.
+Any deduction from your ongoing benefits for the recovery of the debt must stop.
+You will start to receive your full benefit entitlement once again.

-After you start an IVA ongoing payment of tax credits will continue at the normal rate.
-You must anticipate this in your income and expenditure calculation.
+After your IVA is agreed ongoing payment of tax credits will continue at the normal rate.
+This should be anticipated in the income and expenditure calculation.

 Will HMRC agree to the IVA proposal?